This medicine is only available on prescription. It comes as tablets.

 The amount of candesartan that can lead to an overdose varies from person to person.

-If you take too much candersartan by accident, call your doctor or go to your nearest hospital straight away.
+If you take too much candersartan by accident, call your doctor or go to your nearest hospital accident and emergency (A&E) department straight away.

 Like all medicines, candesartan can cause side effects although not everyone gets them.
 Side effects often improve as your body gets used to the medicine.